-Anyway, when I looked through a lot of Facebook groups and read through lots of YouTube video messages, I found that some doctors and nurses were a little bit upset when they finished their OET speaking examination.
-They mentioned that they thought the interlocutor wasn’t helping them.
-They felt that the interlocutors were trying to take marks away from them even though they are not examiners.
-They think that they’re against them – like a medical professional against the interlocutor.
+Today, I want to focus on the OET speaking role play.
+If you came to our Facebook live session where we had Maureen, who’s an ex-OET speaking interlocutor.
+You would have learned a huge amount from her.
+To have an ex-OET speaking interlocutor – someone who’s been there, seen it and done it in real life, is helpful.
+Anyway, when I looked through a lot of Facebook groups and read through lots of YouTube video messages.
+I found that some doctors and nurses were a little bit upset when they finished their OET speaking examination.
+They mentioned that they thought the OET interlocutor wasn’t helping them.
+And they felt that the interlocutors were trying to take marks away from them even though they are not examiners.
+They think that they’re against them.
+Like a medical professional against the interlocutor.
 It’s not like a fight.
-They are there to help you.
-They are part of your team.
-They’re part of your grade B team.
-They’re trying to steer you in the right direction the whole way through.
-They’re not there to make your performance worse – and lower your chances of getting a B. They don’t get on a Skype call with other examiners and have a big laugh about how you fail.
-There is a lot of gossip and rumours about that amongst students doing both OET and IELTS and it couldn’t be further from the truth.
-We’ve got two ex-OET speaking interlocutors working here at Swoosh and it’s incredibly valuable for our VIP students and they’re taking advantage of that in our programmes.
+Keep in mind that they are there to help you.
+They are part of your team and they are part of your grade B team.
+And they’re trying to steer you in the right direction the whole way through.
+They’re not there to make your performance worse.
+They are not lowering your chances to get B. They don’t get on a Skype call with other examiners and have a big laugh about how you fail.
+There is a lot of gossip and rumours about that amongst students doing both OET and IELTS.
+It couldn’t be further from the truth.
+We’ve got two ex-OET speaking interlocutors working here at Swoosh.
+And it’s incredibly valuable for our VIP students.
+They’re taking advantage of that in our programmes.
 If you want to hear more about that, you can go to www.swooshenglish.com.

 There might be some prompts from them, perhaps, on their side trying to tease that information out of you.
-Also, if you experience an interlocutor who’s angry, frustrated, worried, upset, always remember that they are just playing a role given to them.
-So, if the interlocutor is angry, that’s not the interlocutor’s personal feelings but is instead the character that was provided to them on the role play card.
+Also, if you experience an interlocutor who’s angry, frustrated, worried, and upset.
+Always remember that they are just playing a role given to them.
+So, if the interlocutor is angry, that’s not the interlocutor’s personal feelings.
+That is the character that was provided to them on the role play card.
 You just have to play along.
 You and the interlocutor have to be like an actor or actress.
-I guarantee you will get a lot of these scenarios when you start your career in the UK where you’ve got a patient who’s angry, frustrated or upset etc.
+I guarantee you will get a lot of these scenarios when you start your career in the UK.
+You’ve got a patient who’s angry, frustrated or upset etc.